Bridgestone: North America

 As part of reinforcement plans, the company purchased a plant in Tennessee from the Firestone Tire and Rubber Company, its first manufacturing plant in North America, and started the production of radial tires for trucks and buses in 1983.
 Bridgestone also has a steel cord plant in Clarksville, Tennessee, named Bridgestone Metalpha.
 Metalpha is currently ranked as the top provider in the global steel cord market.

 In May 1988, a takeover bid of America's No. 2 tire manufacturer, Akron, Ohio–based Firestone Tire and Rubber Company, was successful, and Firestone was placed under the Bridgestone umbrella as a subsidiary company.
 This purchase brought a large number of Firestone global production sites into the Bridgestone organization.
 These sites included North America, Central and South America, Europe, New Zealand and other locations.
 Bridgestone also commenced production in Turkey.
 In 1992, the company established regional corporate offices in Europe and the Americas.

 Nashville-based Bridgestone Americas, Inc. (BSA) is the American subsidiary of the Bridgestone Corporation.
 BSA and its subsidiaries develop, manufacture and market Bridgestone, Firestone, and associate brand tires for consumers, automotive and commercial vehicle original equipment manufacturers, and those in the agricultural, forestry and mining industries.
-The companies also produce air springs, roofing materials, synthetic rubber and industrial fibers and textiles and operate the world's largest chain of automotive tire and service centers.
+The companies also produce air springs, synthetic rubber, and industrial fibers and textiles.
+Bridgestone Retail Operations, LLC (BSRO), a subsidiary of Bridgestone Americas, operates one of the largest chains of company-owned auto care and tire stores in the United States, under the Firestone Complete Auto Care, Tires Plus, Hibdon Tires Plus, and Wheel Works brands.
+As of 2024, BSRO operated more than 2,200 stores and employed nearly 22,000 people.

 In November 2010, ASA Automotive Systems Inc. was selected by the Consumer Tire Sales division of Bridgestone Americas Tire Operations, LLC (BATO) as the software provider for their North American consumer dealers to supply the industry's leading 'All-in-One' Point-of-Sale, Accounting and Inventory shop management software.

 In 2014, Bridgestone Americas Tire Operations (BATO) unveiled its newly rebranded GCR Tires & Service division.
 With one of the largest network of commercial stores across the country, GCR's reach extends nationwide.
 The letters of GCR reflect the last names of the original company founders Balie Griffith, Harold Crawford and Perry Rose.

 In 2015, Bridgestone Americas Inc. signed a deal giving its dealers the option to install digital air calibration machines from Excel Tire Gauge Inc. in their stores.
 The digital air calibration machines streamline the tire inflation process by automatically inflating or deflating tires.

 In 2017, Bridgestone Americas consolidated many of their business units into a single building in downtown Nashville, Bridgestone Tower.
 Nearly 2,000 employees work in the new skyscraper, nestled between the Country Music Hall of Fame and the Schermerhorn Symphony Center.

 In April 2020, due to demand by essential service providers during COVID-19 pandemic in Tennessee, Bridgestone Americas announced plans to restart its North American commercial tire plants as well as its North American Firestone Industrial Products and Firestone Building Products manufacturing facilities.